-With Cinco de Mayo fast approaching, I thought i’d share with you the recipe of the Mexican Seasoning Blend I have been using for over a year.
+With Cinco de Mayo fast approaching, I thought I’d share with you the recipe for the Taco Seasoning I have been using for over a year now.

 We all know that it is easy to pick up a taco seasoning packet at the store and throw a quick dinner together.
 Those packets however, may contain some iffy ingredients.
 To avoid those iffy ingredients, purchase your spices separately.
-Be sure to get organic options and make your own batch of Mexican Seasoning Blend.
+Be sure to get organic options and make your own batch of Taco Seasoning.

 It will take you about 5 minutes to make a large batch that will last you a while.
 I use it at least once a week and a batch will last me for 4-6 months.

 This is a very versatile mix!
 I have used it for tacos, chicken breast, and pork shoulder.
 It works perfectly with each one.

 For tacos, just add 2 tablespoons (2 tablespoons per pound of meat), to the cooked ground meat of your choice; beef, chicken, turkey or pork.

 Before leaving the house in the morning, generously sprinkle chicken breasts with the seasoning and place in a zip-loc bag then refrigerate until you return home.
 I work a full day, so my meat marinates for at least 8 hours.
 This chicken is perfect for the grill or grill pan.
 It is also perfect for a salad or chicken tacos.

 Grab a pork shoulder at your local store (Approximately 3 lbs).
 Generously rub it with the seasoning, lightly sear it on all sides in olive oil, place in the dish of a slow cooker and refrigerate overnight.
 In the morning, remove from the refrigerator, pour 12 oz of chicken broth over the pork, cover, and start cooking it on low for 8-10 hours.
 It will be falling apart by dinner time.
 Serve as tacos, over rice, on a salad… Whatever your heart desires.